 According to RTC President Phil Erli, the building and land appraised at $783,000.

-Commissioners Mark Fletcher and Jim Emberson both said the additional costs of renovating the RTC building coupled with the Poston land becoming available altered the county’s plans.
+Commissioners Mark Fletcher and Jim Emberson both said the additional cost of renovating the RTC building coupled with the Poston land becoming available altered the county’s plans.

 “(The RTC building) was purchased as a stop gap measure,” Emberson said.
 “Some things have changed since then.